srirangav/qlZipInfo/README.txt

-    qlZipInfo is a QuickLook generator for zip, jar, tar, tar.gz (.tgz), tar.bz2 (.tbz2), tar.Z (.tZ), xar (.xar, .pkg), debian (.deb), 7zip (.7z), xz, Microsoft cabinet (.cab), gzip, and lha archives and ISO9660 images.
+    qlZipInfo is a QuickLook generator for zip, jar, tar, tar.gz (.tgz), tar.bz2 (.tbz2), tar.Z (.tZ), xar (.xar, .pkg), debian (.deb), 7zip (.7z), xz, Microsoft cabinet (.cab), gzip, lha, and Binhex 4.0 (.hqx) archives and ISO9660 images.

     qlZipInfo relies on libarchive (https://libarchive.org/).

     Information for each file in an archive is displayed in the following format: